tvar/gpdb/README.md

 ### Build the optimizer
 #### Automatically with Conan dependency manager

-**Note**: Conan may fail to install xerces on a fresh install of Mac OS.
-If you are using a Mac, we recommend the manual build steps in the next section.

 1. cd gpdb/depends
 2. conan remote add conan-gpdb https://api.bintray.com/conan/greenplum-db/gpdb-oss
 3. conan install --build